Applicable Law concerning the German Forced Share

 Unworthiness to Inherit (Erbunwürdigkeit)

 Those who are unworthy of inheriting (erbunwürdig) have no right to the forced share.
 See §§ 2345 (2), 2346 (1) 2 BGB.
-Such individuals will not to be included when calculating the forced share resulting in the remaining forced heirs receiving additional assets.
+Such individuals will not to be included when calculating the forced share, resulting in the remaining forced heirs receiving additional assets.
 See § 2310 2 BGB.

 Deprivation of the Forced Share (Entzug des Pflichtteils)

-• Makes an attempt on the life of the testator, of the spouse of the testator, or of another descendant or of a person similarly close to the testator,
+- Makes an attempt on the life of the testator, of the spouse of the testator, or of another descendant or of a person similarly close to the testator,

-• Willfully violates statutory maintenance obligations to the testator; or
+- Willfully violates statutory maintenance obligations to the testator; or

-Limitation of the Forced Share
+Limitations of the Forced Share

-If issue of the testator is wasteful or heavily indebted, the testator may limit the forced share by appointing his issue preliminary heir (Vorerbe) for his offspring or by directing a durable executor (Dauertestamentsvollstrecker) or administrative executor (Verwaltungsvollstrecker).
+If the issue of the testator is wasteful or heavily indebted, the testator may limit the forced share by appointing his issue preliminary heir (Vorerbe) for his offspring or by directing a durable executor (Dauertestamentsvollstrecker) or administrative executor (Verwaltungsvollstrecker).
 In this case, the forced heir does not have full control over his part of the estate.

 Statute of Limitations

 The time limitation period is 3 years.
 See § 195 BGB.
-The time limitation period commences at the end of the year in which the person entitled to the foced share receives knowledge of
+The time limitation period commences at the end of the year in which the person entitled to the forced share receives knowledge of

-• the death of the testator and
+- the death of the testator and

-• the disinheritance.
+- the disinheritance.

 Enforcement of the Forced Share

 A forced heir can demand from the heir or heirs an inventory and appraisal of the estate so that he/she can accurately determine his/her share.
 See § 2314(1)1 BGB.
-If it is objectively reasonable to deem that the information provided is flawed, the forced heir can request that such an heir affirms that the inventory is accurate.
+If it is objectively reasonable to deem that the information provided is flawed, the forced heir can request that such an heir affirm that the inventory is accurate.

-Generally, the forced heir cannot claim information from third parties (e.g. banks).
+Generally, the forced heir cannot claim information from third parties (e.g., banks).
 However, information can often be obtained from German land registries or company registers.

 Based on the available information, the forced heir should calculate his forced share (which is a monetary amount, see "Nature of Forced Share") and claim payment from the testamentary heirs.
 Generally, the forced share is payable upon the death of the testator.
 See § 2317(1) BGB.
-However, if the immediate payment of the forced share would unfairly affect the heirs (e.g. because they must sell the family home), the heir can ask the court to order that payment is made in installments or is postponed.
+However, if the immediate payment of the forced share would unfairly affect the heirs (e.g., because they must sell the family home), the heir can ask the court to order that payment is made in installments or is postponed.